tyoon1016/Capstone_Project-Deceptive-Opnion-Spam/README.md

 ## Problem Statement

-- .
-- .
-- .
-- .
+- eCommerce has been grown to 25 trillion USD word-wide and US market of 601 billion USD.
+- 93% of consumers are influenced by reviews for there purchasing descisions.
+- 82% of Consumers have read a fake review in previous year.
+- 62% of consumers have experienced discrepency of the product from reviews.
+- It is very important from costomer's aspect to have filtered reviews for true

 ## Methodology

-By below gradient goosting method, I will predict fradulent customers/cards.
+### Natural Language Processing

+Using varius machine learning models below, I will predict true/deceptive reviews.

 1. Machine Learning
   a.
 Logistics Regression

   b.
 Support Vector Machine

   c.
 Naive Bayes Classifier

-2. Deep Learning
-  a.
+  d. word2vec Model

-3. Semi Supervised Learning
+2. Semi Supervised Learning
   a.
 Label Propagation

 ## Files